-We strongly encourage "ONLINE" publication model.
+We strongly encourage the "ONLINE" publication model.
 But we also understand that "Reprints" are required by some authors.
-Reprints may be used to display the potential of the article at interviews, conferences, distribution to colleagues, seminars, other promotional activities, etc. Therefore, if required, reprints can be ordered here (Link).
+Reprints may be used to display the potential of the article at interviews, conferences, distribution to colleagues, seminars, other promotional activities, etc. Therefore, if required, reprints can be ordered by contacting the journal editorial office.
 'Reprint Charge' (RC) is separate from Article Processing Charge (APC) or Publication Charge.

 Agreement for Authorship